-- Grate your own cheese - it will significantly improve the flavour and texture of your quesadilla, and it's more cost-effective too.
+- Grate your own cheese (except for mozzarella) - it will significantly improve the flavour and texture of your quesadilla, and it's more cost-effective too.

 - Wait for the pan to get hot - patience really pays off here, make sure the butter is bubbling and sizzling before the quesadilla touches the pan.
 If you add the quesadilla too soon it will absorb the fat and become soggy.

 - Fry in butter - it adds yummy rich flavour and improves the texture.

 There are so many ways to jazz up a cheese quesadilla.
 Here are a few variations you might want to try:

 - Add some protein: Add cooked chicken, beef, or shrimp to your quesadilla for a heartier meal.
 Leftover fajita or taco meat works great!

 - Add veggies: load up your quesadilla with sautéed peppers, onions, mushrooms, or spinach.
 These veggies add some extra nutrition and flavor to your cheesy creation.

 - Refried beans: spreading refried beans onto the quesadilla before adding the cheese is a great way to add flavor, texture and protein.

 - Spice it up: sprinkle in some chili powder, cumin, or red pepper flakes.
 Or, add some sliced jalapeños or hot sauce for a fiery kick!

 - Go gourmet: Get fancy by using more upscale cheeses like goat cheese, brie, or gouda.
 Add some caramelized onions or fig jam for a sophisticated twist.